 Deciding About Treatment

 You can still receive treatment when you have advanced cancer.
-But the goals will be different.
+But the goals of treatment will be different.
 Instead of curing cancer, treatment may help relieve symptoms and control cancer.
 This can help you be as comfortable as possible for as long as possible.
 It may also help you live longer.

 Your treatment choices may include: